COP29 Bulletin Day 6: Climate march tamed and gender talks gridlocked

 Governments have struggled to include the COP28 fossil fuel pledge in other agreements this year.
 It was left out of a climate and biodiversity decision at last month’s COP16 in Cali and reports suggested it also struggled to make it into the G20 ministerial statement.

-Speaking at a press conference, Fijian prime minister Biman Prasad said finance will be a “key element” for the fossil fuel transition, which is why the new climate finance goal (NCQG) – the main outcome of this COP – will also play a major role.
+Speaking at a press conference, Fijian Deputy Prime Minister Biman Prasad said finance will be a “key element” for the fossil fuel transition, which is why the new climate finance goal (NCQG) – the main outcome expected from this COP – will also play a major role.
 The current NCQG draft does mention that climate finance should support the transition away from fossil fuels.

 “We will advocate in every forum we can.
 That requires a robust, well-resourced and substantial finance goal here in Baku that has provisions to support all countries to exit fossil fuels,” Prasad said on the sidelines of COP29.